platformio/platformio-docs/ide/codeanywhere.rst

 Remote Serial Port Monitor
 --------------------------

-Remote Serial Port Monitor works in pair with :ref:`pio_remote`.
+Remote Serial Port Monitor works in pair with :ref:`pioremote`.
 You can read or send data to any device that is connected to host machine where :ref:`cmd_remote_agent` is started.
 To list active agents please use this command :ref:`cmd_remote_agent_list`.